Healthy but sweet. Overnight oats are the ticket!

 Mix, cover, and refrigerate until you are ready to eat in the morning.

 Add fresh fruit, nuts, seeds to your heart’s desire.

-Hassle-free no brainer breakfast food, right?
-This is also super easy to pack up as a late morning breakfast if you do intermittent fasting, I like to put mine in a mason jar, with all my toppings already on it, prepared the night before, this way I can just grab and go.
+Hassle-free, no-brainer breakfast food, right?
+This is also super easy to pack up as a late morning breakfast if you do intermittent fasting.
+I like to put mine in a mason jar, with all my toppings already on it, prepared the night before.
+This way, I can grab and go.

 Other things you can add:

 If you liked this Overnight oats recipe, you might like my quinoa salad, which makes a great meal planning lunch.
 Click here for the recipe:

 Or read my blog about Maple Syrup: